arshadsm/gym-exercise-analytics/README.md

-# Scalable Predictive Analytics for Gym Exercise Data Using Databricks
+# Predictive Analytics for Gym Exercise Data Using Databricks

 This project utilizes gym exercise tracking data for both genders to build a predictive analytics model using big data tools on Databricks.
 The analysis focuses on extracting actionable insights from fitness-related metrics, such as heart rate, BMI, calories burned, and workout patterns.